Steward

 The owner has vendor invoices but no reliable building-level history and needs a system that does not create another spreadsheet chore.

-Start with source documents, not memory
+Start with attached files, not memory

 A commercial maintenance history is only credible when it points back to the document that proves the work happened.
 The invoice is usually the best starting point because it already has vendor, date, amount, and description context.